Director

 Her experience includes running Impacts 08, the Liverpool European Capital of Culture evaluation; as Critical Friend and Evaluator for a number of Arts Council England’s Creative People and Places Programmes; Evaluation Advisor to Aarhus 2017 European Capital of Culture; and co-author of the new Medway Cultural Strategy.

-Rebecca Ranson, Associate
+Associate

 Rebecca has a passion for using data to inform meaningful change.
 She is also a keen advocate for the neurodivergent community, and embeds accessibility into her work to accommodate differences in learning and processing styles.